2025 Agricultural Disaster Crop Loss Program – Apply before May 4!

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-It’s anticipated that the funding application will be available in early April 2025, with full details available in the coming days.
-The application period for this program will likely be just a few weeks, so any producer that wants to apply for this program should proactively secure a copy of the Farm Service Agency’s Producer Form, FSA 578 from their local USDA-FSA office.
-For those who do not have a FSA 578 already on file for the 2024 crop year, local FSA offices should be able to assist with creation of Non-Certified 2024 578 crop report for the purpose of the program.
+- A copy of the Farm Service Agency’s Producer 2024 Form, FSA 578 from their local USDA-FSA office.
+If you do not have a FSA 578 already on file for the 2024 crop year, local FSA offices can assist with creation of a Non-Certified 2024 578 crop report for the purpose of the program.
+You must first have a Farm ID number on file with the FSA before completing the FSA 578 form.

-The Buncombe/Madison County Farm Service Agency maintains offices in each county.
-The Asheville Service Center is staffed on Wednesdays, and it is recommended that producers make an appointment in advance by calling the Asheville office at 828/254-0916 or the Madison County office at 828/649-2712 on other weekdays.
-This page will be updated as further details are available.
+The Buncombe & Madison County Farm Service Agency maintains offices in each county.
+The Asheville Service Center is only staffed on Wednesdays, and it is recommended that producers make an appointment in advance by calling the Asheville office at 828/254-0916 or the Madison County office at 828/649-2712 on other weekdays.